algosup/2024-2025-project-3-quickest-path-team-6/README.md

 ## Behind the Scenes Magic

 PathQuick is fueled by the raw computational power of C++, honed to perfection for speed and reliability.
-It wields algorithms that have been meticulously designed to navigate massive datasets, crunching through the colossal USA-roads.csv with ease.
+It wields algorithms that have been meticulously designed to navigate massive datasets, crunching through colossal .csv files with ease.

 But we didn’t stop there!
 PQ also includes a robust data validation tool to ensure every connection is rock-solid.
 Bidirectional roads?
 Fully connected graph?
 We’ve checked it all so you don’t have to.

 Go forth, chart your fastest adventure, and remember—all roads lead to PathQuick! 🌟

+## How to use PathQuick?

+PathQuick is available on both macOS and Windows.

+To benefit from PathQuick's algorithm and path finding, you just need to perform few steps.

+1. **Obtain the project source**

+- Open your terminal
+- Clone this repository by typing `git clone https://github.com/algosup/2024-2025-project-3-quickest-path-team-6`
+- Type `cd 2024-2025-project-3-quickest-path-team-6` to get into the project's directory

+2. **Assure everything is set-up**

+- Type `cd Src` to get into the source folder
+- Assure a .csv file locates in the Src folder

+1. **Run the program**

+You can run the program in various ways:

+- Run the `pathQuickLauncher` file, which will launch both the server and the application in dedicated terminal windows
+- Run separately both files, the `startServer` file in the Server folder and the `startClient` file in the Client folder

 ## Collaborators